micmejia/bible-dump/AMPC/Ephesians/Eph 2.md

-For it is by free grace (God's unmerited favor) that you are saved ([^c]delivered from judgment _and_ made partakers of Christ's salvation) through [your] faith.
+For it is by free grace (God's unmerited favor) that you are saved (delivered from judgment _and_ made partakers of Christ's salvation) through [your] faith.
 And this [salvation] is not of yourselves [of your own doing, it came not through your own striving], but it is the gift of God;